Ordeal by Innocence (TV series): Synopsis

-Wealthy heiress Rachel Argyll is found bludgeoned to death in her palatial home where she lives with her husband, Leo; their five adopted children Mary, Mickey, Jack, Tina, and Hester; and their maid, Kirsten Lindquist.
+Wealthy heiress Rachel Argyll is found bludgeoned to death in her palatial home where she lives with her husband, Leo; their five adopted children Mary, Mickey, Jack, Tina, and Hester; and their maid, Kirsten Lindstrom.
 Jack is arrested for the crime as his fingerprints are found on the presumed murder weapon, but is killed in jail before he can stand trial.

 Eighteen months later, Leo is set to marry his secretary Gwenda Vaughn, much to his children's dismay.
 A man named Arthur Calgary arrives and says he has an alibi for Jack: he had given him a lift at the time of the murder.
 Calgary claims to have been working in the Arctic since the murder and only just learned about it.
 Leo calls him a charlatan, and Mickey threatens him.
 Calgary is later approached by Mary's husband, Philip Durrant, who has become embittered towards the Argylls after being paralyzed in a car crash, and suggests they work together to extort money from the family.
 Calgary rejects his offer but promises to clear Jack's name.
 Flashbacks reveal that Rachel was a cruel and unloving mother who alienated her children, giving all of them a motive to murder her.

 When Calgary returns to the Argyll estate, a car tries to run him down.
 The car crashes, killing the driver, Bellamy Gould, the police detective who investigated Rachel's murder.
 Calgary meets Leo and admits that he had lied about his background.
 He was a scientist who had worked on the atomic bomb and suffered a mental breakdown from guilt.
 On the night of the murder, Calgary had escaped from a mental asylum and was recaptured after giving Jack a lift.
 Calgary says that he saw another car on the road that night.

 Durrant, who has antagonized many of the family members, is murdered by an injected overdose of morphine; his body is discovered next day by Leo and Calgary.

 Flashbacks show the events leading up to Rachel's murder.
 Jack, in an attempt to goad his mother, had confronted her with the fact that Mickey and Tina had become lovers.
 In turn she had disclosed to him that Kirsten was his biological mother and Leo his father.
 Rachel had discovered Leo having sex with Gwenda and threatened to divorce him, and he had bludgeoned her to death with one of his Egyptian statuettes.
 Bellamy Gould helped to frame Jack out of revenge for Jack's affair with his wife.
 To prevent Jack from revealing the truth about his parentage, Leo and Bellamy conspired to have him killed before he could stand trial.

 Back in the present, Calgary is taken back to the mental hospital on Leo's recommendation.
 Kirsten and the children confront Leo with their knowledge of his crime.
 Leo disappears, and the police drag a local lake looking for his body.
 The Argyll siblings visit Calgary at the mental hospital while Kirsten checks on Leo, imprisoned in the family's bomb shelter.